microclimates/homie-device/README.md

 Quick Start
 -----------

-To create and publish a device, add these lines to an index.js file and run it:
+To create and run a device, add these lines to an index.js file and run it:

 ```
 var HomieDevice = require('homie-device');